 Thefts that could have been prevented top East Grand Rapids’ crime stats.
 All but two of the 108 larcenies in the City in 2020 involved unlocked homes or vehicles.
 This includes 14 stolen vehicles where, in 13 cases, keys were left inside.

 To address this issue and help prevent additional larcenies, the City joined the #9PMRoutine campaign.
 This national initiative — used by dozens of law enforcement agencies across the U.S. — helps community members remember to take simple measures at 9 p.m. each night to keep their possessions safe.

-Community members who want to be reminded to lock their doors but don’t want to receive a text message are encouraged to set an alarm on their cell phone for 9 p.m. or a time most convenient for them each evening.
+Community members who want to be reminded to lock their doors are encouraged to set an alarm on their cell phone for 9 p.m. or a time most convenient for them each evening.

 “We are working around the clock to best protect the community from these crimes, but we need everyone’s help to make our strategies effective,” Chief Herald said.
-“Signing up for the nightly text reminder or setting an alarm on your phone are easy and effective ways to get you in the habit of locking up your personal belongings every day.
+“Setting an alarm on your phone is an easy and effective way to get you in the habit of locking up your personal belongings every day.